n-chinmaya/Parallel-Programming-Laboratory-ADL57/README.md

 ---

 ## Follow Me
-If you found these programs helpful, please consider following me on GitHub for more such content:
+If you found these programs helpful, please consider following me on GitHub for more help from me:

 [GitHub Profile](https://github.com/Srinidhi-070)